wp-plugins/wpsso/readme.txt

 </td></tr></table>

 <p><strong>Already have social sharing buttons?</strong> No problem!
-Sharing buttons <em>only submit URLs to social websites</em> &mdash; WPSSO can then provide everything those social websites need to know about your shared content. <strong>Use WPSSO by itself, or in combination with any of your favorite social sharing buttons</strong>.</p>
+Sharing buttons <em>only submit URLs to social websites</em> &mdash; WPSSO can then provide everything those social websites need to know about your shared content. <strong>Use WPSSO by itself or in combination with any of your favorite social sharing buttons</strong>.</p>

 <p><blockquote>
 <h4>Industry Reviews</h4>